-- compared to firmus energy we concluded that non-additionality is in the range 20% to 45% (see paragraph 3.57).
-However, due to the lack of directly comparable data and the need to allow for some impact of GNI activities, we do not place a strong weight on this assessment. - 3.73 The Greater Belfast case study identified a number of concurrent changes which might contribute to the change.
-However, there was insufficient data to undertake a statistically robust analysis capable of distinguishing between the impacts of different factors on connection rate reach specific conclusions on non-additionality. - 3.74 From the various workstreams undertaken, we have charted a range of values that could be used (below), to come to a proposal for this consultation of an appropriate % Non-additionality figure.
+- compared to firmus energy we concluded that non-additionality is in the range 20% to 45% (see paragraph 3.58).
+However, due to the lack of directly comparable data and the need to allow for some impact of GNI activities, we do not place a strong weight on this assessment. - 3.74 The Greater Belfast case study identified a number of concurrent changes which might contribute to the change.
+However, there was insufficient data to undertake a statistically robust analysis capable of distinguishing between the impacts of different factors on connection rate reach specific conclusions on non-additionality. - 3.75 From the various work streams undertaken, we have charted a range of values that could be used (below), to come to a proposal of an appropriate % Non-additionality figure.

-Figure 3: Level of non additionality from workstreams undertaken by the UR
+Figure 3: Level of non additionality from work streams undertaken by the UR

-- 3.75 Taking the various strands of analysis in the round, the survey data and RoI connection analysis provides strong support for non-additionality at 40%.
+- 3.76 Taking the various strands of analysis in the round, the survey data and RoI connection analysis provides strong support for non-additionality at 40%.
 The non-additionality of 25% determined for firmus energy in the GD17 final determination is at the lower end of a range supported by the survey results.
 While the data would support an increase in non-additionality for GD17, we have concluded that this is not appropriate at this stage of the GD17 process.
-We are therefore minded to confirm the non-additionality rate of 25% for GD17 to support the development of the gas sector. - 3.76 Adopting a non additionality value of 25% and a connections value of 19,400 would result in a connection incentive value of £9.14m as compared to the GD17 FD value of circa £9.64m. - 3.77 We welcome feedback on this approach and our proposals.
+We are therefore minded to confirm the non-additionality rate of 25% for GD17 to support the development of the gas sector. - 3.77 Adopting a non additionality value of 25% and a connections value of 19,400 would result in a connection incentive value of £9.14m as compared to the GD17 FD value of circa £9.64m.